-- Vibrissae – Whiskers are especially thick tactile hairs with a special job.
-Besides the whiskers on a cat’s muzzle, they also sprout from above a cat’s eyes, on his cheeks, and the outer sides of his legs.
+- Vibrissae: Whiskers are especially thick tactile hairs with a special job.
+Besides the whiskers on a cat’s muzzle, they also sprout from above a cat’s eyes, on his cheeks, and on the outer sides of his legs.
 Whiskers help a cat gauge the size of an opening and even provide orientation for a cat traveling in darkness.

 “We figured that the average cat is sprouting around 40 million hairs—give or take a few million depending on the breed.”